top-logic/syncra/README.md

 ### 2. Start syncra using mvn
    - Change the working directory in the command prompt or terminal to syncra/synchra.
    - Execute ```mvn```
+   - A browser opens with the login page.
+For the user "root" the initial password is written in the console (may be you have to scroll up some lines)

 ### 3. Open Eclipse and Enable Git Integration
    - Make sure the **Git integration (EGit)** is installed in Eclipse.
 If not, install it through the Eclipse Marketplace.